Sage/carbon-factory/docs/debugging-tests.md

 ```

 * Save `launch.json`.
 * Run the debugger by pressing the play button at the top of the debugger panel.
+This will debug the currently active file in the editor.

 ## Debugging in the Browser